core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The challenge-response approach described in this appendix provides an assurance of absolute message freshness.
 However, it can result in an impact on performance which is undesirable or unbearable, especially in large groups where many endpoints at the same time might join as new members or lose synchronization.

 Note that endpoints configured as silent servers are not able to perform the challenge-response described above, as they do not store a Sender Context to secure the 4.01 (Unauthorized) response to the client.
-Therefore, silent servers should adopt alternative approaches to achieve and maintain synchronization with sender sequence numbers of clients.
+Therefore, silent servers should adopt alternative approaches to achieve and maintain synchronization with Sender Sequence Numbers of clients.

 Since requests including the Echo Option are sent over unicast, a server can be a victim of the attack discussed in {{ssec-unicast-requests}}, when such requests are protected with the group mode of Group OSCORE, as described in {{ssec-protect-request}}.